What can an American Indian and Indigenous Studies course do for you?

 It can make you uniquely competitive as a multidisciplinary thinker.

-SPRING 2017 Course Roster
+FALL 2017 Course Roster

 Distribution Category (CA-AG, D-AG, HA-AG)